 Marlene has consistently been recognised as a leader in her field: she was awarded the Young Barrister of the Year Award at the Jordan’s Family Law Awards 2014, is listed in Chambers and Partners 2020 and 2021 as an ‘up and coming’ barrister, 'regarded as a rising star by sources', and frequently appears in law-making cases.

 Marlene has a unique dual specialism in children law and in large-scale public and private inquiries.
 She has particular skill and experience in cases requiring the careful management of serious or sensitive allegations of harm against children.
 Marlene acts in all levels of court and has appeared in both the High Court and Court of Appeal with and without a leader.

 Children (Private Law)

-Marlene frequently acts for parents in section 8 Children Act 1989 applications, including those which feature non-compliance and enforcement, require a rule 16.4 guardian, involving permission to remove children from England and Wales, and where special guardianship orders are sought.
-Marlene has experience in international cases where child abduction, jurisdiction, and surrogacy arise (including in the application of the Human Fertilisation and Embryology Act 2008)
+Marlene frequently acts for parents and children in section 8 Children Act 1989 applications, including those which feature serious allegations, non-compliance and enforcement, require a rule 16.4 guardian, involving permission to remove children from England and Wales, and where special guardianship orders are sought.
+Marlene has significant experience in international cases where child abduction, jurisdiction, and surrogacy arise (including in the application of the Human Fertilisation and Embryology Act 2008).